redbulldev/package-repo-dev/README.md

 #### Retrieving User Details

-In controller, You want find user by id use repository
+In the controller you can completely override the methods you want

 ```php
 <?php